stefanosiano/PowerfulSharedPreferences/README.md

 PowerfulSharedPreferences
 =========================
-Android library with a powerful and easy SharedPreferences wrapper, with support for automatic encryption, logs and multiple SharedPreferences files.
+Android library with a powerful and easy SharedPreferences wrapper, with support for automatic encryption, logs, multiple SharedPreferences files and type safety.